Siege of Mainz (1792): Context

 After the French Revolution of 1789 the Prince Archbishop of Mainz, Friedrich Karl Joseph von Erthal, became a committed opponent who welcomed with open arms all French nobles fleeing the civil unrest.
 This made Mainz into an epicenter of the counter-revolution in Europe.

 After the declaration of war by France to the Austrian Archduke Francis II on April 20, 1792, counter-revolutionaries in Mainz gathered in July promising to defeat the French revolutionaries and carrying out an "infliction of exemplary punishment."
-But the failure of the escape of Louis XVI to Varenne lead to the arrest and indictment of the king of France.
+But the failed escape attempt of Louis XVI at Varennes led to the arrest and indictment of the king of France.
 Thus, on Aug.
 4, 1792, the Archbishop of Mainz joined the Austro-Prussian coalition.

 However, not only did the attempted invasion of France by the armies of the coalition fail on September 20 at the Battle of Valmy, but the Revolutionary Army proceeded on the offensive and crossed the Rhine, with the aim to take Mainz.